sonnyp/troll/README.md

 1. Provide a familiar environment for building GNOME applications
 2. Allow application developers to use third party libraries
-3. Encourage Shell extension developers to make flatpak apps instead
+3. Encourage Shell extension developers to make apps instead

 ## Tested with